 Similarly, an online marketplace owner allows other businesses to sell on their website in exchange for a flat fee, or – more commonly – a commission of the sale.
 The marketplace owner will usually execute marketing such as paid ads and online advertising to increase the desirability of the marketplace, and increase the commissions they earn.

 Some of the world’s biggest businesses and websites are online marketplaces.
 These include:

 It isn’t just business behemoths that run marketplaces.
-Many smaller marketplace websites exist, too – many which focus on a specific niche.
+Many smaller marketplace websites exist, too – many that focus on a specific niche.